About the

 The San Antonio Community Orchestra is an all-volunteer community orchestra in San Antonio, Texas.
 The orchestra members currently rehearse weekly and put on free concerts around six times per year.
 The group loves to welcome new members and strives to be a welcoming place for the community to come with their instruments and have fun playing orchestral music!

-The group is currently under the direction of conductor Matty Saltibus (since 2017) and meets and performs on Tuesdays at the Coker United Methodist Church (U.S. 281 and Wurzbach Parkway).
+The group is currently under the direction of conductor Matty Saltibus (since 2017) and meets and performs on Tuesdays at the Coker Methodist Church (U.S. 281 and Wurzbach Parkway).
 Orchestral selections are intended to not only bring classical works to the community, but also to highlight local talent within the orchestra and within San Antonio.

 A brief history